ChuqiCloud/QimenIDC/README.en.md

 ---

-Thank you for your interest and support in QimenIDS!
-We look forward to your contributions and hope that QimenIDS will provide you with a convenient experience for multi-cloud management and hybrid cloud integration.
+Thank you for your interest and support in QimenIDC!
+We look forward to your contributions and hope that QimenIDC will provide you with a convenient experience for multi-cloud management and hybrid cloud integration.
 If you have any questions or need assistance regarding this project, please don't hesitate to contact us.